chenchih/TechNote/PythonNote/Advance/Pytest/Readme.md

 ## Update Status
 - 2024.07.19 inital update
+- 2024.07.26 update readme
+	- create img folder to store image
+	- create each pytest feature folder and move related file in it
+	- Parameterized add selenium project

 ## Intoduction
 In this page I would like to share on some of basic example of using pip test.